kiiradesign/visual-poetry/README.md

 ## Current MVP behavior

 - Paste a poem and upload a JPEG/PNG reference image (image persists across refresh via local storage).
-- Pick text/background colors via the custom popover picker (sat/val square + hue slider + Hex/RGB/HSL input).
+- Pick text/background colors via the custom popover picker (sat/val square + hue slider + Hex/RGB/HSL input); the browser-native color picker is intentionally not used.
 - Tune `Text size`, `Line height`, and `Zoom` in the **Details** panel.
 - Preview always centers and fits the subject to the preview area; zoom controls subject size, text size controls glyph density.
+- Click the image thumbnail in the **Image** panel to open a larger popover preview of the uploaded reference.
-- Export generated output to PNG at 1x/2x/4x — the exported image has the same logical dimensions as the preview panel multiplied by the chosen scale.
+- Export generated output to PNG or JPG at 1x/2x/4x — the exported image has the same logical dimensions as the preview panel multiplied by the chosen scale.

 ## Render pipeline (current)